NLog/NLog.Targets.Redis/README.md

 NLog.Targets.Redis
 ==========

-This packages is an extension to [NLog](https://github.com/NLog/NLog/).

-This project provides a custom target for the NLog framework to allow a user to send log messages to a Redis server.
+This project provides a custom target for the [NLog](https://github.com/NLog/NLog/) framework to allow a user to send log messages to a Redis server.
 The target supports sending log messages to a Redis list or to a pub/sub channel.

 ## Installation
 NLog.Targets.Redis is available as a NuGet Package.
 Type the following command into the Nuget Package Manager Console window to install it: